-Boro defender Wood joins Hibs on loan
+Hibernian fail in late bid for McGrath

 Last updated on .From the section Hibernian

-Hibernian have signed defender Nathan Wood on a season-long loan from Middlesbrough.
+But the Edinburgh club have also signed goalkeeper David Mitchell from Clyde.

-Wood, 19, became Boro's youngest ever player when he debuted at 16 years and 72 days in 2018 and was loaned to Crewe Alexandra last season.
+Former Dundee keeper Mitchell, 31, joins Hibs as back-up to Matt Macey on a two-year deal.

-"It's something out of my comfort zone, but that's what excited me about it.," Wood said of his move.
-"I see it as a real challenge."
+Meanwhile Wood, 19, became Boro's youngest ever player when he debuted at 16 years and 72 days in 2018 and was loaned to Crewe Alexandra last season.

-And Hibs head coach Jack Ross said Wood has "a big future ahead of him".
+"It's something out of my comfort zone, but that's what excited me about it," Wood said of his move.

 Find all the latest football transfers on our dedicated page.